ryanto/acts_as_votable/README.markdown

     @user.find_down_voted_items
     @user.find_disliked_items

+Members of an individual model that a user has voted for can also be displayed.
+The result is an ActiveRecord Relation.

+    @user.get_voted Comment

+    @user.get_up_voted Comment

+    @user.get_down_voted Comment

 ### Registered Votes

 Voters can only vote once per model.
 In this example the 2nd vote does not count